 How to Add a Watermark to a PDF (Free, 2 Min)

-A watermark on a PDF does two jobs at once: it tells the reader something about the document (DRAFT, CONFIDENTIAL, or just your company name) and it discourages misuse by making the source unmistakable.
-Adding one used to be a Photoshop or Acrobat Pro task, and it took ten minutes per document.
+The PDF watermark is older than the PDF itself: paper bond watermarks date to thirteenth-century Italian papermills per the British Library's manuscript-watermark history, and Adobe carried the same idea into the digital format when it introduced page-level "Watermark and Background" annotations in the PDF 1.5 reference (2003).
+On a modern PDF, a watermark does two jobs at once β€” it labels the document (DRAFT, CONFIDENTIAL, or a company name) and discourages misuse by making the source unmistakable.
+Adding one used to be a Photoshop or Acrobat Pro task that took ten minutes per file.
 By 2026, the whole job runs in your browser in under two minutes per file, with batch options for whole folders, and you can choose between watermarks that anyone can remove and watermarks that are baked permanently into the page.

 This guide walks through the practical decisions: text vs image watermarks, the right opacity and positioning for each use case, batch watermarking for whole folders, and the difference between removable and permanent watermarks (which matters more than you'd think for legal and security purposes).
 If you just need to add a watermark to a single PDF right now, the free PDF watermark tool handles text and image watermarks in your browser without any install.